bossbadi-web/perceptron/plan.md

 # The Plan

-1. play quiz
+display progressbar on quiz
-1. dark theme
+dark theme

-grade each question as u submit submit questions all at once
+submit questions all at once